saumya25bet10033-crypto/UltronX-one-tap-study-group/Readme.md

 We are a team of four students working together on this hackathon project:

-- Saumya – Frontend
+- Amber – Frontend
-- Amber – Backend
+- saumya – Backend
 - Avinash – Database
 - Ananya – Documentation & Testing